 There are ways to lower this fee — or occasionally eliminate it.
 The simple question to decide whether it’s worth paying mortgage and rent with a credit card is this: Are the rewards you’re earning worth more or less than the fee you’re paying?
 For example:

 - If you’re paying 1.5% in fees, paying with the Citi® Double Cash Card is a good deal (earn 1% on purchases, and another 1% when you pay off those purchases, for a total of 2%) The information for the Citi Double Cash Card has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

-- If you’re working to earn a credit card’s welcome bonus, paying fees can be well worth it (I paid three months of rent with my newest card, The World Of Hyatt Credit Card, to help me meet the card’s spending.
+- If you’re working to earn a credit card’s welcome bonus, paying fees can be well worth it (I paid three months of rent with my newest card, the World of Hyatt Credit Card, to help me meet the card’s spending.
 I incurred ~$150 in fees, but it was worth it to earn its bonus.)

 Again, there exist landlords, real estate managers and banks that will sometimes process your payment with no fees.
 If this is the case for you, you’re flushing money down the toilet if you don’t use a credit card.

 Pay rent with credit card via Radpad and other platforms